TerraFail451/SADX-AP-PopTracker/README.md

 ## Usage

-The tracker will show you which hub worlds, stages, upgrades, and emblems you can access with your current items
+The tracker will show you which adventure fields, stages, upgrades, life capsules, and emblems you can access with your current items